theislab/single-cell-best-practices/jupyter-book/introduction/experimental_data_collection.md

 * The quality of a Sanger sequence is often not very good in the first 15 to 40 bases because that is where the primer binds.
 * Sequencing degrades after 700 to 900 bases.
 * If the DNA fragment being sequenced has been cloned, some of the cloning vector sequence may find its way into the final sequence.
-* Sanger sequencing is more expensive than second or third generation sequencing.
+* Sanger sequencing is more expensive than second or third generation sequencing per sequenced base.

 ### Second generation sequencing